The Natural Sleep Routine You’ve Been Looking For

 - Engage in gentle activities such as: calm conversation, listening to soothing music or meditation tracks, light stretching, having a bath, drinking herbal teas, reading a novel, cuddling or other intimate contact, or petting an animal.

 Once into bed, only do sleep-time activities.
 Trying to find the solution for you can be difficult as there are so many techniques online.
-However, people could consider purchasing marijuana to see if that helps with sleeping problems.
-People living in countries that have allowed the use of weed could try to search ‘shop cannabis canada‘ or any other country where these drugs are legalized for medicine.
-Although, other methods can include using essential oils such as lavender applied to the bottoms of feet and on pillows can be enjoyable and soothing.
+Other methods can include using essential oils such as lavender applied to the bottoms of feet and on pillows can be enjoyable and soothing.
 If counting sheep are not enough to blank your mind, then try an exercise-based relaxation technique called progressive-relaxation, which involves clenching each muscle group of the body as hard as possible, then enjoy the relaxation.
 Progressive relaxation clears the mind and relaxes the body.

 Barrett JR, Tracy DK and Giaroli G. To Sleep or Not To Sleep: A Systematic Review of the Literature of Pharmacological Treatments of Insomnia in Children and Adolescents with Attention-Deficit/Hyperactivity Disorder.
 J Child Adolesc Psychopharmacol.
 2013 Dec 1; 23(10): 640–647